 Digital nomads and alike are always looking out for their next stop and having lived and worked in multiple countries myself.
 I thought I would share pros and cons of living and working remotely in Vientiane, Laos.

-I am all about inner happiness, location independent and things that bring me smiles.
-Whether that’s cozy place to rest my head, warm locals or good food.
-It’s all the little things that makes the journey special and unforgettable if they offer bad WIFI! (we tend to remember bad things over good things and all)
+I am all for inner happiness, location independent and things that bring me smiles.
+Whether that’s a cozy place to rest my head, warm locals or good food.
+It’s all the little things that make the journey special and unforgettable if they offer bad WIFI! (we tend to remember bad things over good things and all)

 If you are considering Laos as your next digital nomad destination, here’s few must know words –

 Hong noa yu sai- Where is the toilet?

 Without further ado, let’s begin with the Pros.

 Local People are one of the reasons what makes each country either welcoming or wanting to leave as soon as you arrive.
 I found local people in Vientiane friendly if I were to initiate the conversation first otherwise nothing.
 So, you do what you got to do – small talk.
 There were couple cafes I would go to do my work in the daily basis and just after few days, I was treated like a friend than just a customer which meant I didn’t have to constantly order something to use my laptop and work there.